sociomantic-tsunami/libdrizzle-redux/docs/api/statement.rst

    :param stmt: The prepared statement object
    :param column_number: The column number to get (starting at 0)
    :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into :py:const:`DRIZZLE_RETURN_TRUNCATED` if a truncation has occurred
    :returns: The int value

+.. c:function:: uint32_t drizzle_stmt_get_int_from_name(drizzle_stmt_st *stmt, const char *column_name, drizzle_return_t *ret_ptr)

+   Get the int value for a column of a fetched row using a column name

+   :param stmt: The prepared statement object
+   :param column_name: The column name to get
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into :py:const:`DRIZZLE_RETURN_TRUNCATED` if a truncation has occurred,  :py:const:`DRIZZLE_RETURN_NOT_FOUND` if the column name cannot be found
+   :returns: The int value

 .. c:function:: uint64_t drizzle_stmt_get_bigint(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)